MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-saveasxml-outstream-method.md

 ---
 title: "Query.SaveAsXml(OutStream) Method"
-description: "Saves the resulting data set of a query instance as xml into a stream." ms.author: solsen ms.date: 05/14/2024 ms.topic: reference
+description: "Saves the resulting data set of a query as XML" ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
-ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)